tom4s-lt/kpk-kitchens/models/README.md

 2. **Balances**: expressed in the desired denomination unit (but preferably in terms of the underlying asset).
 4. **Prices**: to express data in the desired accounting currency used (and be able to calculate M2M results, etc).

-There are two ways in which these building blocks can be used to product a report and properly atrtibute variations & calculate metrics:
+There are two ways in which these building blocks can be used to product a report and properly atrtibute variations and calculate metrics:

 1. By having balance snapshots and calculating differences + explanation of variations with transactions.
 2. By having transactions be comprehensive and cover every different kind of variation type the portfolio could have, and building balances by aggregating transactions.